slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Pessimists sound smart.
 Optimists make money."
 -- Nat Friedman*

+> *"Optimists are focused on rewards.
+Pessimists are focused on risks."
+-- rapahelz@x*

+> *"An optimist expects his dreams to come true; a pessimist expects his nightmares to."
+-- Laurence J. Peter*

 > *"I’m always looking for a way to make it happen, not excuses why it won’t work."
 -- Aaron Walker*